TariqAHassan/alsek/docs/guided_tour.md

 ### Lazy Initialization

-Both the `DiskCacheBackend` and `RedisBackend` support lazy initialization.
+Both `DiskCacheBackend` and `RedisBackend` support lazy initialization.
 In this mode, an attempt to establish a connection with the database will be deferred until the first time it is absolutely needed (e.g., for a `SET`, `GET`, `DELETE`, etc.).
 This can be useful in applications such as REST APIs where the